 The Epson V600 is a very capable flatbed scanner, but unless you're specifically looking to scan film negatives or slides, you can find a better value scanner.

 The Epson Perfection V600 lives up to its name when scanning photos, creating near-perfect representations of the originals.
 We say 'near perfect' because you will always lose some quality when converting an image.
 Sometimes, the scans have a noticeable, albeit slightly, less sharp or vibrant quality than the originals.

 The Epson Perfection V600 does offer optional image enhancement (they call it ICE - image correction and enhancement).
 We found that this primarily focuses on removing damage, like cracks and dust that have damaged a photo.
 Some color enhancement modes can also revive the vibrancy of older-looking images, but we think most photographers will want to do their editing outside of the Epson software.

 Text Scanning Quality

-SoftwareCompared to teh software of other flatbed models, we found the Epson Perfection's included bundle to be quite clunky and difficult to use.
+Compared to the software of other flatbed models, we found the V600's included bundle to be less refined and more challenging to use than other scanner software.
 Navigating through settings and file management felt much less intuitive than other programs we used, and we found that the software ran very slowly whenever we used it on a Mac OS device.
 The software does include an extension for recognizing text, meaning you can create scans with searchable text.
-However, you do have to jump through some settings hoops to accomplish this.
+However, you have to jump through some settings hoops to accomplish this.

-We found the Epson Perfection was relatively easy to use in our testing.
+We found the Epson Perfection V600 was relatively easy to use in our testing.
 We had it up and running within 10 minutes of opening the box, and though the on-device buttons weren't exactly intuitive, we were still able to get some scans made before reading the manual.
-While more advanced tasks that require using the software could sometimes get a bit confusing, the barebones of the Epson Perfection are generally clean and simple.
+While more advanced tasks that require using the software could sometimes get a bit confusing, the barebones of the V600 are generally clean and simple.